t4f1d/digital-talent/README.md

 **Web scraping** is a program or algorithm to extract and process large amounts of data from the web.
 All of the tasks related on the scrapping function are placed in this folder.

 ### Scrapping Kompas
 Scrapping articles from the *kompas.com* website.
-Getting articles data from kompas.com which related to technology and put the result on `scrap-images` data `scrap-data` folders
+Getting articles data from kompas.com which related to technology and put the result on `scrap-images` data `scrap-data` folders.

-...
-All of the images are placed in `scrap-images` folder ...
-All of the data of the article are saved on `scrap-data\data_berita.csv` file
+- All of the images are placed in `scrap-images` folder
+- All of the data of the article are saved on `scrap-data\data_berita.csv` file

 ### Scrapping Twitter